-SNAP MISSION: To provide an array of “neighbors helping neighbors” volunteer services, educational programs and social events that assist and support residents who are aging-in-place in their own homes.
+To provide an array of “neighbors helping neighbors” volunteer services, educational programs and social events that assist and support residents who are aging-in-place in their own homes.

-SNAP VISION: To enhance the quality of life for senior and/or disabled, injured, or ill residents residing in the SNAP service area so they may age-in-place for as long as possible.
+An enhanced quality of life for senior and/or disabled, injured, or ill residents residing in the SNAP service area so they may age-in-place for as long as possible.

 Sunrise Neighborhood Assistance Program (SNAP) was founded in 2007 by a small group of caring individuals (Tiny Read, Lu Salisbury and Jayne Henninger) to provide assistance to residents of the Sunrise Mountain Ridge neighborhood in the Fairfield-in-the-Foothills section of northeast Tucson.